likhtal/EigenStuff/README.md

-Application of Erik Burn code to insurance industry:
+Application of Erik Bern code to insurance industry (see https://github.com/erikbern/eigenstuff):

-From Erik Burn:
+From Erik Bern:

 Scrape search queries from Google.
 The code quality isn't the best (should factor out the configuration into a static file at some point!)